CrownBerry/rust-rest/README.md

 Use table `users` for storing users.
 Column `password_hash` store hashed password.
 Hash function is `bcrypt` with 12 round of hashing.

-For authenticate on `person` updating request, use header `Authenticate` with JWT-token.
+For authenticate on `person` updating request, use header `Authentication` with JWT-token.
 For acquiring token, proceed on route `/login` with JSON-body `UserRequest`

 Example: